-Objective Measure Results FY 2023 Comparison - Results FY 2022 a.
-Putting members first: First Home TOGETHER: new shared ownership home loan supporting members into their first home 8 members helped into their first home since the launch in October 22.
-N/A new initiative for the 2023 year. providing reliable and relevant products and Retire Easy: new reverse mortgage home loan supporting retired members 3 members helped with a Retire Easy loan since the launch in April 22 N/A new initiative for the 2023 year. very good customer service.
-Member satisfaction: providing a very good customer service experience for members Net promotor score (NPS) +36.2 Overall service: 82.3% rated excellent or very good 2,682 responses No comparative available, no survey conducted in 2020 and 2021 b.
-Providing training and education to members Moneywise educational courses: providing access to information that enhances their financial capability 13 educational courses held 6 educational courses held c.
+Objective Measure Results FY 2024 Comparison - Results FY 2023 a.
+Putting members First Home TOGETHER: new shared ownership home loan supporting members into their first home.
+2 members helped into their first home during the financial year 1 July 2023 to 30 June 2024.
+5 members helped into their first home since the launch in October 2022###. first: providing reliable and relevant products and very good Retire Easy: new reverse mortgage home loan supporting retired members 5 members helped with a Retire Easy loan during the financial year 1 July 2023 to 30 June 2024.
+3 members helped with a Retire Easy loan since the launch in April 2022. customer service.
+Member satisfaction: providing a very good customer service experience for members Net promotor score not held in 2024FY.
+Net promotor score (NPS) +36.2 Overall service: 82.3% rated excellent or very good 2,682 responses b.
+Providing training and education to members Moneywise educational courses: providing access to information that enhances their financial capability.
+Ten educational courses held.
+13 educational courses held. c.
 Supporting members to enhance their financial capability.
-Scholarship recipients: supporting members to access activities or events that support improved financial wellbeing or capability 60 members provided \$1,000 to help achieve their goals, from sporting to educational pursuits 60 members provided \$1,000 to help achieve their goals, from sporting to educational pursuits
+Scholarship recipients: supporting members to access activities or events that support improved financial wellbeing or capability. • On hold for 2024, relaunching 2025.
+60 members provided \$1,000 to help achieve their goals, from sporting to educational pursuits.